jessemull/crow-detector-lambda-at-edge/README.md

 ## Environments

-The **Blockbuster Index** operates in multiple environments to ensure smooth development, testing, and production workflows.
+The **Crow Detector** operates in multiple environments to ensure smooth development, testing, and production workflows.
 Configuration files and environment variables should be set to point to the correct environment (dev/prod), depending on the stage of the application.
 Separate cloudfront distributions exist for each environment.

 ## Tech Stack